-Deutsches Institut für Wirtschaftsforschung Interaction of Green Certificates with Green Pricing and Emission Trading www.diw.de Hans-Joachim Ziesing German Institute for Economic Research (DIW Berlin) First International Workshop of the REALISE-Forum CESI Auditorium, Milan, December 15-16, 2005

-The range of different support systems for renewable energies in the EU
+DIW Berlin Deutsches Institut für Wirtschaftsforschung

+Interaction of Green Certificates with Green Pricing and Emissions Trading Hans-Joachim Ziesing German Institute for Economic Research (DIW Berlin) Second International Workshop of the REALISE-Forum Project FERI University of Maribor Auditorium Maribor, May 10-11, 2006 The range of different support systems for renewable energies in the EU - feed-in tariffs - > quota obligations - > tendering systems - tax incentives Beside this there exist some voluntary systems - Green certificates with a voluntary trading system - Green pricing (specific products offered by producers/utilities)
-www.diw.de

-- feed-in tariffs,

-- > green certificates with quota obligations,

-- tendering systems and

-- ➤ tax incentives.

-Beside this there exists some voluntary systems - Green certificates with a voluntary trading system - Green pricing (specific products offered by producers/utilities)

 The role of Green Certificates (GC) - 1 - A green certificate is nothing else than "a proof that a defined amount of electricity has been produced by a renewable electricity production unit."
-(RECS) www.diw.de Green certificates as well as the guarantee of origin (GoO) facilitate cross border trade with renewable electricity and increase transparency for the consumer's choice.
+(RECS) Green certificates as well as the guarantee of origin (GoO) facilitate cross border trade with renewable electricity and increase transparency for the consumer's choice.
 The demand for green certificates is based either on voluntary demand or on obligation.
 GC certificates are financial assets and can be traded separated from the physical market and need no switch of electricity suppliers.

-A system of voluntary international trade on the basis of green certificates is already in place.
-The framework of this is the "Renewable Energy Certification System" (RECS), and big players in electricity markets are actively involved. www.diw.de Green certificates in combination with quota systems.
-Are implemented in some European countries.
+The role of Green Certificates (GC) - 2 - A system of voluntary international trade on the basis of green certificates is already in place.
+The framework of this is the "Renewable Energy Certification System" (RECS), and big players in electricity markets are actively involved.
+Green certificates in combination with quota systems are implemented in some European countries.
 In such a system, some of the players in the electricity market, typically the end-user, are required to buy green certificates according to a defined percentage of their electricity consumption.

 The role of Green Pricing (GP) "Green pricing refers to an optional utility service that allows customers of traditional utilities support a greater level of utility investment in renewable energy by paying a premium on their electric bill to cover any above-market costs of acquiring renewable energy resources."
-(European Environmental Agency, EEA) In this sense green pricing is a voluntary contract www.diw.de between a utility and a consumer, who is willing to pay more for the benefits of using renewable energies.
+(European Environmental Agency, EEA) In this sense green pricing is a voluntary contract between a utility and a consumer, who is willing to pay more for the benefits of using renewable energies.

-The role of Emission Trading (ET) - 1 - The EU internal emissions trading system limits carbon dioxide emissions from a broad range of industries, such as power generation, and places them within a regulatory framework. www.diw.de The large carbon dioxide emitters will be allocated allowances on an annual basis through national allocation plans.
+The role of Emission Trading (ET) - 1 - The EU internal emissions trading system limits carbon dioxide emissions from a broad range of industries, such as power generation, and places them within a regulatory framework.
+The large carbon dioxide emitters will be allocated allowances on an annual basis through national allocation plans.
 For more flexibility the EU passed the Linking Directive, that links credits from JI and CDM projects with the ET system.
 This will allow to convert credits from JI and CDM projects for use towards meeting their commitments under the ET system.

-If participants to the ET system reduce emissions to a level below their limits, they can sell the excess allowances to other companies or keep them for future use. www.diw.de Vice versa, companies that exceed their limits can invest in abatement technology or buy allowances on the market to match their emissions, whichever is the cheaper.
+The role of Emission Trading (ET) - 2 - If participants to the ET system reduce emissions to a level below their limits, they can sell the excess allowances to other companies or keep them for future use.
+Vice versa, companies that exceed their limits can invest in abatement technology or buy allowances on the market to match their emissions, whichever is the cheaper.
 In this way, the EU scheme will allow emissions reductions to take place at minimum cost to the economy.